 To Our Valued Guests,

-As the coronavirus continues to have an increased impact around the world, we feel that it’s important for us to communicate directly with you to show the steps we are taking to help keep our guests safe and healthy.
+As COVID-19 continues to have an impact around the world, we feel that it’s important for us to communicate directly with you to show the steps we are taking to help keep our guests safe and healthy.
 At Candleberry Inn, we adhere to the highest cleaning standards possible.
-We have also implemented additional measures in the face of COVID-19 to ensure that our guests feel a sense of security when staying with us.
+In the last year, we implemented additional measures in the face of COVID-19 to ensure that our guests feel a sense of security when staying with us.
 We are confident that these extra measures and precautions make our Inn a safe place to stay and relax.

 – Angelo & Marco